-You must register in Studielink, the Dutch national registration system for higher education, including the information below.
-Please do so correctly or we will not be able to process your application.
+You must register in Studielink, the Dutch national registration system for higher education, and include the information below.
+Please do this correctly otherwise we will not be able to process your application.

 - Make sure you register for the correct study program as described above.

-- Add your personal details (including your full name) as stated in your passport.
+- Enter your personal details (including your full name) as stated in your passport.

 - Enter an e-mail address that you use regularly.
-Tilburg University will send you important information via this e-mail address, so please check it regularly.
+Tilburg University will send important information to this e-mail address, so please check it regularly.

 - For instructions on how to register via Studielink, please watch our video How to register in Studielink or check the Step-by-step plans on the Studielink website.

 Please note: you must follow the application procedure in step 3 to be considered for admission.
 Registration in Studielink only is not sufficient.
-Both processes must be completed by the deadline stated above.
+Both steps must be completed by the deadline stated above.

 Step 3: Continue your application in our online application system